itz-lakshya/blindfold/README.md

 Blindfold started with a pretty simple idea:

-**What if Codeforces i could practise my weak topic but without without any spoiler of the problem's tags**
+**What if Codeforces i could practise my weak topic but without any spoiler of the problem's tags**

 Since then, it's grown into something a little more personal — it remembers what you've already worked on, lets you control the topics and difficulty you want, and still keeps the actual recommendation unpredictable.